Singapore: Domestic Corporate Taxation

 Filing Requirements and Payment of Tax

-Additionally, a company must file a tax return (Form C), along with audited or unaudited accounts and tax computation, with IRAS by end-November each year.
+Additionally, a company must file a tax return (Form C), along with audited or unaudited accounts and tax calculation, with IRAS by end-November each year.
 Form C may be filed electronically.
-Note that these documents may also need to be filed with the Accounting and Corporate Regulatory Authority.
+Note that these documents may also need to be filed with the Accounting and Corporate Regulatory Authority (ACRA).
 The penalties for late filing or failure to file are a composition fee of up to SGD1,000, followed by a summons to attend court for continued non-compliance.
-Failure to file the relevant documents for any year of assessment for two years or more will result in a penalty of double the corporate income tax owed, and a fine of up to SGD1,000.
+Failure to file the relevant documents for any year of assessment for two years or more will result in a penalty of double the corporate income tax owed and a fine of up to SGD1,000.